MichaelViuff/SDJ2/05 MVVM 1/README.md

         }));
 ```

-Similarly, we can limit the password to only 8 characters, by simply rejecting any input beyond that, with this snippet:
+Similarly, we can limit the user name to only 20 characters, by simply rejecting any input beyond that, with this snippet:

 ```java
 usernameField.setTextFormatter(new TextFormatter<String>(change -> {